JonesChrishaun-FS/Server-Side-Language-JonesChrishaun/README.md

-# API query data from MongoDB
+# Unit testing API in Postman

-- npm i api-query-params package

-- Use a query string to use at least two query operators on one of your endpoints.

-- Use select to exclude data from an endpoint with a query string
+- A test for your API with the endpoint the returns limited data based on a query string and select.

-- Use sort on at least one endpoint to return a sorted get all endpoint
+- A test for your API that returns the pagination of the collection.
+Test the skip and limit of the endpoint.

+- A test for the endpoint that returns your collection sorted.
+Test the sort in both directions.